reimagined/resolve/docs/tutorial.md

 }
 ```

 To overcome the second and third issues, you need to have an **aggregate state** object that keeps track of what shopping lists were already created.
-Such object can be assembled on the fly by an aggregate **projection** from previously created events with the same aggregate ID.
-To add a projection to the ShoppingList aggregate, create a **shopping_list.projection.js** file in the **common/aggregates** folder and add the following code there:
+An aggregate **projection** can assemble such an object from previously created events with the same aggregate ID.
+To add a projection to the ShoppingList aggregate, create a **shopping_list.projection.js** file in the **common/aggregates** folder and add the following code to this file:

 **common/aggregates/shopping_list.projection.js**